 - Learn a New Word Every Day

 It never hurts to learn new words, even those not on the GMAT vocabulary list.
 When you come across any new words or phrases, look into a dictionary, find their meaning and then try to use them in a sentence.
-This practice will make your language skills stronger and make you all the more confident when you’re writing and communicating.
+By creating a GMAT word list every day while practising, you enhance your vocabulary; thereby, making you more confident while writing and communicating your thoughts in English.